stevekinney/stevekinney.net/src/courses/figma/developer-resources-api.md

 - **Optimize API Calls:** To ensure efficient use of the API and avoid hitting rate limits, cache responses when possible and be mindful of how frequently you make requests.
 - **Collaborate with Designers:** Work closely with your design team to understand the structure of Figma files and ensure you're extracting the correct information.
 - **Stay Updated:** Figma frequently updates its API with new features and improvements.
 Keep an eye on Figma’s changelog and documentation to take advantage of the latest capabilities.

-## Conclusion

-The Figma Developer Resources API is a catalyst for innovation, efficiency, and collaboration in the realm of digital product development.
-By leveraging this API, development teams can automate the extraction of design specifications, integrate seamlessly with their workflows, and build custom solutions that elevate the design-to-development process.